vuejs/language-tools/extensions/vscode-vue-language-features/README.md

 3. Support for Vue 2 template

 Volar preferentially supports Vue 3.
 Vue 3 and Vue 2 templates have some differences.
-You need to set the `experimentalCompatMode` option to support the Vue 2 templates.
+You need to set the `target` option to support the Vue 2 templates.

 ```jsonc
 // tsconfig.json